hg387/Sample_App/README.md

 #### [NEXT JS: React](https://nextjs.org/docs/getting-started)
 Next.js is the react framework purposely built to development in production by providing features such as hybrid static & server rendering, static site generation, TypeScript support, smart bundling, route pre-fetching, and more.
 The main reasons for me to choice this framework are:

 + **Server Side Rendering (SSR)**: Next.js allows the first page load to be rendered by the internal server, which is great for SEO and performance.
 Basically allowing incremental static generation.
-This is significant upgrade from the traditional React SPA where browser downloads the Javascript and run scripts in the run-time to pupulate the content.
+This is significant upgrade from the traditional React SPA where browser downloads the Javascript and run scripts in the run-time to populate the content.
 This causes a problem for the Web Crawlers/SEO as these can not view the content.
 With Next.js, one can boost marketing and advertising channels and increase your overall visibility and brand awareness very easily.

 + **API routes**: As Next.js uses internal server,  we do not need any backend to perform OAuth authentication, CRUD operations, and many others.
 This gives us an easy option to just protect your access code calls without sharing your keys on the Client-side.
 I am using two public APIs for this app, where every calls to these are masked by this backend server provided by the Next JS.